rsdoiel/antenna/science_and_technology.md

 ## Typhoon-like gang slinging TLS certificate 'signed' by the Los Angeles Police Department

-date: 2025-06-23, updated: 2025-06-23, from: The Register (UK I.T.
+date: 2025-06-23, updated: 2025-06-25, from: The Register (UK I.T.
 News)

-<h4>Chinese crew built 1,000+ device network that runs on home devices then targets critical infrastructure</h4> <p>A stealthy, ongoing campaign to gain long-term access to networks bears all the markings of intrusions conducted by China’s ‘Typhoon’ crews and has infected at least 1,000 devices, primarily in the US and South East, according to Security Scorecard&#39;s Strike threat intel analysts.
+<h4>Chinese crew built 1,000+ device network that runs on home devices then targets critical infrastructure</h4> <p>A stealthy, ongoing campaign to gain long-term access to networks bears all the markings of intrusions conducted by China’s ‘Typhoon’ crews and has infected at least 1,000 devices, primarily in the US and South East, according to SecurityScorecard&#39;s Strike threat intel analysts.
 And it uses a phony certificate purportedly signed by the Los Angeles police department to try and gain access to critical infrastructure.…</p>

 <br>